Horncastle Railway: Passenger and goods services

 The line was originally operated under the "one engine in steam" system, but from 3 June 1889 a block post was instituted at Woodhall Spa together with a crossing loop, and block working was operated.
 For some years Woodhall Spa had no goods facility; a siding for the purpose was provided from 4 April 1887.

 In 1887 the passenger train service consisted of eight trains each way daily; the journey time was 28 minutes; there were additional trains on Monday, Tuesday, Thursday and Saturday and from 1898 one train conveyed a through coach from London.
 There was a Sunday service at first, but this was discontinued in June 1868.
 In 1910 the basic train service was six journeys each way with additional market-day services, but by 1938 it had risen again to eight with an additional service on Saturdays.

 The Autumn Horncastle horse fairs were renowned for the quality of the animals being sold, and the railway provided the means for local horses to be brought in, and despatched to their new owners at destinations countrywide.
 The late 19th century were the peak years and up to 150 horses arrived at the station every day for several days before the start of the fair.
 However, horse trading declined after 1918 as the use of road transport increased.

 Despite the railway, Horncastle never developed industrially.
 In 1890 the Board of Trade pressed the proprietors of the railway to improve it in certain respects.
 The directors considered that this might be the opportune time to sell the line to the Great Northern Railway.
-They offered to do so on the basis of £10 H&KJR shares being exchanged for £18 face value of GNR shares.
-The GNR considered this too high a price, but assisted the H&KJR in obtaining a loan for the necessary work.
+They offered to do so on the basis of £10 Horncastle Railway Company shares being exchanged for £18 face value of GNR shares.
+The GNR considered this too high a price, but assisted the Horncastle Railway Company in obtaining a loan for the necessary work.